cloudfoundry/docs-cfcr/docs/installing/gcp/deploying-bosh-gcp.md

 This topic describes how to deploy BOSH for Kubo on Google Cloud Platform (GCP).
 Installing Kubo requires deploying a BOSH Director.

-After completing the procedures in this topic, continue to the [Configure IaaS Routing for GCP](routing-gcp/) topic.
+After completing the procedures in this topic, continue to the [Configuring IaaS Routing for GCP](routing-gcp/) topic.

 In the procedures below, you use [Terraform](https://www.terraform.io/docs/) to pave your infrastructure and create a bastion VM.
 Then you deploy a BOSH Director from the bastion VM.